merlin254-X/full-stack-mern-estate/README.md

-# TaskMaster Pro
+# Full-Stack-MERN-Real-Estate

-TaskMaster Pro is a full-stack web application designed to help users manage tasks effectively.
+ is a full-stack web application designed to help users manage tasks effectively.
 It enables users to create, update, and delete tasks, along with real-time collaboration features.
 Built using the MERN stack, it ensures a modern, dynamic, and responsive user experience.

 ## Technologies Used